frillsdev/migraine-protection/README.md

 ## Features

 - Add a full-page dark overlay with one line of code
-- Customisable `opacity`, `z-index`, and toggle key via attributes
+- Customisable `opacity`, `z-index`, toggle key, and modifier keys
-- Toggle on/off with `Shift + M` (default)
+- Toggle on/off with **Alt + M** (default)
 - Auto-disabled when printing
 - No dependencies, <1KB minified

 ---